 September 2019 – hiking access to Mount Loki is temporarily closed due to a nearby wildfire.

 Trailhead & Driving Directions

 The trailhead is accessed 9.2km up Portman Creek FSR on the East Shore of Kootenay Lake.
-As of 2019, there are dozens of new waterbars on the road and this hike may no longer be accessible for 2WD low clearance vehicles.
+As of 2019, there are dozens of new waterbars on the road – they are starting to soften, but at 4WD is recommended to drive up.

 Mt.
 Loki is a popular spot with locals and camping in nearby Garland Bay makes for a nice weekend outing.